DragonHeart000/TwitchChatHotKeys/README.md

 ![Main screenshot](/Screenshots/sctm.JPG?raw=true)

-The UI is temparary and will be replaced with a better one in the future.
+The UI is temporary and will be replaced with a better one in the future.
 Here you can do three new things

 ### Add new binds

-You add a new bind by hitting the "Click to set bind" button, hitting a key that you want the bind to be set to, typeing in the output of the bind, and then hitting save.
+You add a new bind by hitting the "Click to set bind" button, hitting a key that you want the bind to be set to, typing in the output of the bind, and then hitting save.

 ### Check binds

-To check a bind you can hit the "Click to set bind" button, hitting a key, and then the output of the bind will be show in the OutPut of bind box.
+To check a bind you can hit the "Click to set bind" button, hitting a key, and then the output of the bind will be shown in the OutPut of bind box.

 ### Delete bind